paulirish/git-open/README.md

 git config [--global] "open.https://git.internal.biz.protocol" "http"
 ```

-### Default remote
+### Configuring which remote to open

-Normally `git open` opens the remote named `origin`.
+By default, `git open` opens the remote named `origin`.
+However, if your current branch is [remotely-tracking](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches#_tracking_branches) a different remote, that tracked remote will be used.

+In some instances, you may want to override this behavior.
 When you fork a project
 and add a remote named `upstream` you often want that upstream to be opened
-as the default remote.
-To accomplice this, you can do this:
+rather than your fork.
+To accomplish this, you can set the `open.default.remote` within your project:

 ```sh
 git config open.default.remote upstream
 ```

+This is equivalent to always typing `git open upstream`.

 ## Alternative projects